Post-Polio Sequelae: Preventing Ultimate Burnout

 POST-POLIO PRESENT

-Since we know that PPS are not caused by the return of the poliovirus that's been hiding in the body for decades, nor are the result of some new disease, the simplest explanation is that the reduced number of remaining, poliovirus-damaged neurons are mad as hell and aren’t going to take it anymore.
+Since we know that PPS is not caused by the return of the poliovirus that's been hiding in the body for decades, nor is it the result of some new disease, the simplest explanation is that the reduced number of remaining, poliovirus-damaged neurons are mad as hell and aren’t going to take it anymore.

 New Muscle Weakness and Pain.
 When polio struck, large numbers of neurons in the brain stem were damaged by the poliovirus.
 For those who had paralysis, the poliovirus damaged 90% of the motor neurons in the spinal cord that run the muscles, and nearly half of those neurons died.
 The surviving but damaged neurons are less able to manufacture acetylcholine, the chemical that nerves release to make muscles contract.
 But, in spite of severe damage, motor neurons were still able to send out sprouts -- like extra telephone wires -- to turn on muscle fibers orphaned when their motor neurons were killed by the poliovirus.
 This sprouting allowed many people who were totally paralyzed during the initial polio attack to actually walk out of the hospital months later.